worldwise001/worldwise001.github.com/index.md

 ---
 ### whoami

-I am currently a software engineer in bay area, with 5+ years of industry experience, and 4+ years of not-very-relevant academic experience.
+I am currently a software engineer doing security/privacy stuff in bay area.
 My pronouns are she/her.
 I dislike photos of myself.
 I have strong opinions on software development and security/privacy but I value collaboration.
 I like really interesting and obscure facts, especially pertaining to cultural, culinary, linguistic, and unrelatedly, electronics/computer history.

 ### fun stuff